Mohamed-Eleraki/eraXplor/README.md

 ### How-To use - AWS

-`eraXplor` have multiple arguments set with a default values _-explained below-_, Adjsut these arguments as required.
+`eraXplor-aws` have multiple arguments set with a default values _-explained below-_, Adjsut these arguments as required.

 ```bash
 eraXplor <--start-date [yyyy-MM-DD]> <--end-date [yyyy-MM-DD]> \